Ihebcherif/BCG-GenAI-Financial-Chatbot-Forage/README.md

 ## Troubleshooting

-- **KeyError:** If you encounter a `KeyError: 'Company Name'`, ensure that your CSV file has the correct column headers and is formatted properly (case-sensitive).
 - **API Key Issues:** If the chatbot isn't working properly with OpenAI, double-check that your API key is valid and set correctly in the `.env` file.

 ---